 4.1.4 UI Changes

-As the tool got further in development some major changes happened with the design of the UI.
+As the tool development progressed, some major changes happened with the design of the UI.
 Some key elements of the final UI were not part of the original design, looked different and some elements were cut entirely.

 One feature that was part of the initial design was the header bar at the top of the tool.
 This bar was taken from the original Machinations design.
 It was initially included to store buttons for different functionalities that could not fit in other places of the UI.
 These buttons were later either removed or replaced.
 For a while the bar remained at the top of the tool, with the intention of making it easier for future interns to add functions and store them on the bar.
-However in favor of creating a better tool right now, the bar was removed.
+However, to create a better tool the bar was removed.

 Another example of these features is the aforementioned debugging console.
 Since the original design of the Machinations tool did need a debugging console, no screen space was dedicated to it.
 The console was placed at the bottom of the screen, mirroring the usual placement of debugging consoles in other IDEs.